cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 ```

 ### One-Off Images
+Generating a Swarm token demonstrates this workflow perfectly.
+Docker Swarm is explained later on but for now just know a token is something used to link nodes of swarm together.
+Run `docker run swarm create` and your token is printed to stdout.

 ## CGroups and Namespaces
 Being one of the leaders in the container-based world, Docker often takes advantage of several features belonging to the Linux kernel as a means to better its service.
 In particular, Docker's use of control groups (cgroups) and namespaces and how each play a role in resource management and security cannot be overlooked.
 In order to understand what Docker provides through these features, one must first understand what they accomplish individually.